terrancebrown/jekyll-blog/_posts/2014/2014-03-06-moving-to-octopress.md

 ---
-layout: single
 title: Moving to Octopress
-subtitle: Embracing SSG
-date: 2014-03-06
 tags: ["writing"]
 ---
 So the first thing you might notice if you've been here before is that the site looks vastly different from before.
 Previously I was running it on an instance of Ghost 0.4.1.
-The second thing you might notice is that the site is no longer hosted on kibayanse.com, but rather a vanity URL - terrancebrown.me
+The second thing you might notice is that the site is no longer hosted on kibayanse.com, but rather a vanity URL - [terrancebrown.me](https://terrancebrown.me)

 So why the change?
 I love trying out new tech and software and my blogging is no stranger to that.
 I'd tried out Octopress a month or two back and liked it.
 It's simple and yet at the same time gives you a lot of power over customization without sacrificing speed.
 Since it's a static site generator it also does all the data grinding before pushing your site up to the internet.
 This means you won't have to worry about dealing with a database that might make your site less responsive.